polyclient/polyclient/CONTRIBUTING.md

 We use trunk-based development (<https://trunkbaseddevelopment.com>).

-1. Developers work on short-lived branches off master, integrating changes frequently.
+1. Developers work on short-lived branches off main, integrating changes frequently.
-2. Create a pull request to merge into master.
+2. Create a pull request to merge into main.
 At least one maintainer must approve.
-3. Approved pull requests are merged into master, triggering automated workflows.
+3. Approved pull requests are merged into main, triggering automated workflows.

 ```mermaid
 gitGraph